-4 140 1.
-Who Local newspaper: print and web-based; trade publication; regional magazine 2.
+1. Who Local newspaper: print and web-based; trade 2.
 What is your news?
 A media toolkit assists patient groups to mobilize greater public awareness about prevention, detection, diagnosis, treatment and care.
 The toolkit covers topics such as what makes good news, how to pitch your story, tips on working with the media including television, radio and print, how to write a press release, media advisory or op-ed and how to organize a press conference.
-3. If an event, when and where will it occur? • The media toolkit will be launched at the 2 nd ESGO Patient Seminar during the ESGO conference, 19 October, 2013 in Liverpool.
-4. Why is your news relevant?
-Patient organisations face many challenges in raising awareness about cancers of the womb, ovary, cervix as well as rare cancers affecting the vulva, vagina and fallopian tubes.
+3. Why is your news relevant?
+Patient organisations face many challenges in raising awareness about cancers of the womb, ovary, cervix as wel as rare cancers affecting the vulva, vagina and fallopian tubes.
 These 'silent' cancers do not attract enough attention from the public and policy makers or from women themselves.
 The symptoms may be sometimes vague or women may be too embarrassed to talk to a doctor and wide inequalities exist across Europe depending on where patients live and are treated.
 The reticence needs to be overcome and a more positive message developed to improve prevention, screening, treatment and care of patients with gynaecological cancers, so that women throughout Europe have the best chance of survival and quality of life.
-5. What is significant about your project?
-Patient groups have an important role in raising awareness about gynaecological cancers, the gap between what we know and what we do, and the continuing inequalities both between and within European countries documented in the State of gynaeco- logical cancers in Europe also released during the seminar.
-6. What kind of change can be expected from your project, work or event?
-Groups coming together as one voice in Liverpool is incredibly important in educating the public, policy makers with and through the media.
+4. What is significant about your project? • Patient groups have an important role in raising awareness about gynaecological cancers, the gap between what we know and what we do, and the continuing inequalities both between and within European countries documen- ted in the State of gynaecological cancers in Europe also released during the seminar.
+5. What kind of change can be expected from your project, work or event? • Groups coming together as one voice in Liverpool at Patient Seminar is incredibly important in educating the public, policy makers with and through the media.